Blog

 3. Do you require the worker to perform the work personally?

-If you insist that the worker perform the work personally, this implies a measure of control over how the work is performed; thus, the worker is an employee.
+If the worker is required to perform the work personally, this implies a measure of control over how the work is performed; thus, the worker is an employee.
 A true independent contractor could assign the work to someone else.

 4. Do you hire assistants for the worker?